 Save and close that file.
 Install Kubernetes with the following commands:

-apt-get update apt-get install -y kubelet kubeadm kubectl kubernetes-cni
+sudo apt-get update sudo apt-get install -y kubelet kubeadm kubectl kubernetes-cni

 SEE: Special report: The cloud v. data center decision (free PDF) (TechRepublic)